availabs/avail-map-conflation-platform/documentation/conflation_pipeline_explanation/README.md

   care must be taken when linking consecutive TMC Segments in the exception cases where multiple TMC Codes refer to the same stretch of road."
   -- [NPMRDS Documentation](https://npmrds.ritis.org/static/help/docs/NPMRDS.pdf)

+  As NPMRDS does not include milepoints, graph algorithms are used to order the TMCs into a TargetMapPath.

 - For GTFS, the route shapes are already paths.